paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-937-decorations-and-awards.md

 <a id="section-9275"></a>
 ## § 9275.
 Medal of honor; Air Force cross; distinguished-service medal: delegation of power to award

-The President may delegate his authority to award the medal of honor, Air Force cross, and distinguished-service medal, to a commanding general of a separate air force or higher unit in the field.
+The President may delegate his authority to award the medal of honor, Air Force cross, and distinguished-service medal, to a commanding general of a separate air force or higher unit in the field, or to an equivalent commander of a separate space force or higher unit in the field.

 ### Statutory Notes